modular-magician/terraform-provider-google-beta/website/docs/r/app_engine_flexible_app_version.html.markdown

   Health checking configuration for VM instances.
 Unhealthy instances are killed and replaced with new instances.
   Structure is documented below.

+* `entrypoint` -
+  (Required)
+  The entrypoint for the application.
+  Structure is documented below.

 * `service` -
   (Required)
   AppEngine service resource